processone/ejabberd-vagrant-dev/README.md

 directory.
 It will be accessible in the VM (at least for VMware) from the shared folder /projects:

-    #!console
     git clone git@github.com:processone/ejabberd.git projects/ejabberd

-From the VM, you can then build ejabberd, with all dependancies enabled for development:
+From the VM, you can then build ejabberd, with all dependencies enabled for development:

-    #!console
-    ./autogen.sh && ./configure --enable-mysql --enable-pgsql --enable-riak --enable-elixir --enable-tools
+    ./autogen.sh && ./configure --enable-mysql --enable-pgsql --enable-riak --enable-elixir --enable-tools make
+    make test

 Known issues
 ============